DrDeLaBill/monitoring_module/README.md

 ### Calculation of the pump work time:

-The work time is calculated every certain interval and the device starts the pump for this time (which should be no more than this interval).
+The calculation of the working time occurs at a certain interval and the device starts the pump for this time (which should be no more than this interval).
+The work time is calculated according to the parameters set by the user.
 The device calculate pump work time using the following formulas:

 ![img](https://github.com/DrDeLaBill/monitoring_module/assets/40359652/799f6bd4-4b38-43ea-82ec-da083f9f2810)